 There will be a broom wagon out on the route following the last riders.
-However, it will only be able to offer road side assistance to riders and won't be able to pick them up as in previous years.
+However, it will only be able to offer road side assistance to riders and won't be able to pick them up.

 The event closes at 5pm and our support crews will have been stood down after that time.